InteractiveComputerGraphics/splashsurf/README.md

 Since version 0.10.0, `splashsurf` implements a domain decomposition approach called the "subdomain grid" approach, toggled with the `--subdomain-grid=on` flag (default since version 0.11.0).
 Here, the goal is to divide the fluid domain into subdomains with a fixed number of marching cubes cells, by default `64x64x64` cubes.
 For each subdomain, a dense 3D array is allocated for the marching cubes cells.
-Of course, only subdomains that contain fluid particles are actually allocated.
+Of course, only subdomains that contain any fluid particles are actually allocated.
 For subdomains that contain only a tiny number of fluid particles (less than 5% of the largest subdomain), a hashmap is used instead to not waste too much storage.
 As most domains are dense, however, the marching cubes triangulation per subdomain is very fast as it can make full use of cache locality.
 The triangulation per subdomain can be performed in parallel.